WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 </center>

-5)  For both the log2(O/E) and rescaled versions of the aggregate matrices, there are pre-set flags you can use called –tads and –-tads-imakaev, respectively.
+5)  For both the log2(O/E) and rescaled versions of the aggregate matrices, there are pre-set flags you can use called `--tads` and `–-tads-imakaev`, respectively.
 The latter is named after the first author of the publication that first used rescaled aggregate matrices in this fashion ([Flyamer, Gassler, and Imakaev et al., 2017](https://www.nature.com/articles/nature21711)).
 In the above